 - GEB 4004 Executing Your Career Plan

 Students will finalize the implementation of their career plan and learn what to do after they get their entry-level job to manage their career.
-The class will end with a reflection on the essay written in GEB 3003.
+The class will end with a reflection paper on their career development journey beginning with GEB 3006.

 Ready to Get Your Business Degree?